flokoe/bash-hackers-wiki/docs/howto/pax.md

     patterns
 -   if no patterns are given, `pax` will \"match\" (list or extract) all files from the archive
--   **To avoid conflicts with shell pathname expansion, it\'s wise to quote patterns!**
+-   **To avoid conflicts with shell pathname expansion, it's wise to quote patterns!**

 #### Some assorted examples of patterns